 The more I face my fears, the less I have panic.
 In fact, it is hard to stay scared of church (for example) when I actually sit there and face the fear, because all things I am so scared of- (vomiting, fainting, going crazy), never ever happen.
 The panic just goes away!
 The key is knowing it will go away, and that what I fear will never happen.

 It is a big Bluff!
 It isn’t real!
 Does that make sense?
 Let me know.xx

 I have just laughed my socks off at the thought of you vomiting while jumping over people going insane.
 It just reminds me of me but I get the rabbit in headlight look of terror also.
 I agree totally it is a big bluff.
 Thanks for explaining so succinctly.

 Learning to face your fears is a gradual process and it takes practice and repetition.
 I realized years ago that in order for me to recover from panic attacks and have the kind of life I wanted, I would have to do this. and yet I was too afraid to even try.
 So I stayed anxious and paralyzed for years.

-Aimee from The Reality of Anxiety said it wonderfully well yesterday, “Endure it well- You don’t have to be all better today.”
+Aimee from The Reality of Anxiety said it wonderfully well: “Endure it well- You don’t have to be all better today.”

 I wish you peace,

-ps.- I have had tremendous success with the Panic Away program- it gave me the extra push I needed to go out and actually do this important exposure therapy which is what facing your fears is all about.
+ps.- I have had tremendous success with the 60 Second Panic Solution program- it gave me the extra push I needed to go out and actually do this important exposure therapy which is what facing your fears is all about.